EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-and-install-a-virtual-machine.md

 ## Task

 On PM-SRV1, create a new virtual machine with the name PM-SRV20.
-The virtual machine should have 1 GB of memory and should install Windows Server Core from 2022_x64_EN_Eval.iso.
+The virtual machine should have 1 GB of memory, 4 virtual processor, time synchronization disabled, and should install Windows Server Core from 2022_x64_EN_Eval.iso.

 > Why would you want to deactivate time synchronization?